Resurrecting Address Clustering in Bitcoin: Impact on Blockchain Analyses

 \section{Impact on Blockchain Analyses}

-Change address clustering is generally used as a pre-processing step before analyzing activity of entities on the blockchain.
-Using different heuristics (or none at all) thus affects the outcome of these analyses.
-In this section we present two exemplary applications to highlight the impact change address clustering has on blockchain analyses.
-Furthermore, we compare our clustering to one created with a popular change address heuristic based on address reuse.
+Address clustering is a common preprocessing step before analyzing activity of entities on the blockchain.
+Using different change heuristics (or none at all) thus affects the outcome of these analyses.